davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 with reheating by a deep slab window in the Neogene.

-A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges matches crustal geologic constraints demonstrating slab rollback and regional extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
-This episode built the mantle lithosphere beneath the Mojave province by mantle duplexing during the retreat of the Farallon Plate subducting slab [@Luffi2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
+A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges matches crustal geologic evidence of slab rollback and regional extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
+This episode built the mantle lithosphere beneath the Mojave province by duplexing during the retreat of the Farallon Plate subducting slab [@Luffi2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.